smallbasic/smallbasic.github.io/_build/reference/806-system-delay.markdown

 > DELAY ms

-Delay for a specified amount of milliseconds.
+Delay for a specified amount of milliseconds `ms`.
 Note DELAY depends on the system clock.

+### Example

 ```
 print "Wait 1000ms..."